antonmartinus72/Guitar-Rhite-Unity-Mobile-Rhythm-Game/README.md

 **Guitar Rhite** is a rhythm game specifically designed for mobile users.
 The game features several play modes and was originally developed for educational purposes.

+## 🛠️ Setup

+### Prerequisites
+- **Unity 2022.3.27f1 (other major version not guaranted to work properly)**

+### Opening the Project
+1. Clone this repository.
+2. Open the project folder in Unity Hub.
+3. All compilation and build processes can be handled within the Unity Editor.

 ## 🎵 Disclaimer: Project Status & Audio Assets

 ### Non-Commercial Educational Project